suhanigupta23/InTune/README.md

 # 🎙️ InTune — Find Roommates on the Same Wavelength

-**InTune** is a premium co-living roommate matching application designed to pair roommates who are truly in-sync.
-Instead of swiping based on superficial profiles, InTune uses **NLP Voice Surveys**, **Semantic Cosine Similarity Matching**, and **Secure Computer Vision ID Verification** to match roommates on their actual living preferences, lifestyle habits, and core vibes.
 InTune is a co-living matching application that helps roommates find each other based on lifestyle compatibility.
-Instead of standard profile swiping, users complete a voice-based survey, get matched based on text similarity scoring, and verify their profiles with a client-side ID scanner.
+Instead of standard profile swiping, users complete a voice-based survey, their actual living preferences, lifestyle habits, and core vibes, get matched based on text similarity scoring, and verify their profiles with a client-side ID scanner.
 ---

 ## 🚀 The Core Philosophy: Why "InTune"?
 Finding a roommate shouldn't be a gamble.
 Two people match when their schedules, habits, and lifestyles get on the **same wavelength**—or in other words, get **"InTune"**.

 ## 🚀 Key Features
 InTune is built to remove the awkwardness of house hunting by providing an anonymous, secure platform where you match based on compatibility metrics first, verify your identities safely next, and collaborate on shared living spaces seamlessly.
 * **Voice Onboarding**: Users speak their answers to living preference questions.
 The app transcribes the audio to text using the browser's native Web Speech API.